JunoLab/atom-julia-client/projects.md

 ## Support for ANSI codes in the console

 The Ink console has some nice features, including being able to display graphics and HTML inline.
-However, it could be useful to integrate some more terminal-esc features like support for ANSI colour codes.
+However, it could be useful to integrate some more terminal-esque features like support for ANSI colour codes.

 ## Workspace saving and loading